intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 # Explicit SIMD Programming Extension for DPC++

-Note:
-_This document describes current design and API for the Intel Explicit SIMD extension to DPC++.
-This is initial experimental version to try out functionality and performance.
-We are going to work with the community on incrementally improving the APIs to bring them closer to std C++ and SYCL in the next several months._

 ## Introduction

-The main motivation for introducing the Explicit SIMD Programming (ESP) DPC++ extension is enabling low-level efficient programming for Intel Gen architectures.
+The main motivation for introducing the Explicit SIMD Programming (ESP) DPC++ extension is enabling low-level efficient programming for Intel graphics architectures.
 More specifically, Explicit SIMD provides the following additional features:
-- Manual vectorization of device code using the `simd` class mapped to Gen's general register file.
+- Manual vectorization of device code using the `simd` class mapped to Intel GPU's general register file.
 This allows to write efficient code not relying on further widening by the compiler, as with traditional SPMD programming.
-- Low-level APIs efficiently mapped to Gen architecture, such as block reads.
+- Low-level APIs efficiently mapped to Intel GPU architecture, such as block reads.

 ## Explicit SIMD execution model

-Explicit SIMD execution model is basically an equivalent of the base SYCL execution model with subgroup size restricted to 1.
+Explicit SIMD execution model is basically an equivalent of the base SYCL execution model with subgroup size restricted to 1 and few other restrictions.
 Which means each subgroup maps to a single hardware thread.
 All standard SYCL APIs continue to work, including `sycl::intel::sub_group` ones, which become either a no-op or trivial.
 E.g. a barrier becomes just a memory fence for a compiler, collectives just return the value in the single work-item.
-Another consequences of the unit subgroup size is guaranteed independent forward progress between work-items on some Gen architecture generations.
+Another consequence of the unit subgroup size is guaranteed independent forward progress between work-items on many Intel GPU architecture generations.

 ## Explicit SIMD extension APIs

-Explicit SIMD APIs can be used only in code to be executed on Intel Gen architecture devices and the host device for now.
+Explicit SIMD APIs can be used only in code to be executed on Intel graphics architecture devices and the host device for now.
 Attempt to run such code on other devices will result in error.

 All the ESIMD APIs are defined in the `sycl::ext::intel::experimental::esimd` namespace.

 Kernels and `SYCL_EXTERNAL` functions using ESP must be explicitly marked with the `[[intel::sycl_explicit_simd]]` attribute.
 Subgroup size query within such